ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 The Debian/Ubuntu family, the Fedora/CentOS/Red Hat family, Arch Linux and openSUSE are most likely to work.

-Exherbo and ClearLinux did not work in the past, but recent versions of SteamLinuxRuntime fix this.
-Please report any regressions.
-The changes made to support these operating systems can be used as a basis to propose patches to make it work in other "almost-FHS" environments.
+Exherbo and ClearLinux have had issues in the past, but are currently believed to work successfully.
+The changes made to support these operating systems can be used as a basis to propose patches to make pressure-vessel work in other "almost-FHS" environments.

 NixOS has its own scripts to set up a FHS-compatible environment to run Steam.
 As of early 2021, very recent versions of this should be